bradsec/sdnotes/README.md

 ***These instructions contain Linux shell scripts, (not suitable for Windows)***

-## Running Automatic1111 and ComfyUI
+## Running Automatic1111 and ComfyUI together sharing Python environment and models

 ### How to use Automatic1111 Python virtual environment (venv) and requirements with ComfyUI.